mzoee/Jeux-Video-2D/README.md

 ## The code

 * As mentioned, the game is written in JS.
-The files uploaded include a folder named assets which contains the ... and src which contains the ...
+The files uploaded include a folder named assets which contains all the images used in this game and src which contains all the scene codes in .js format.

 ## How to run

+* To run the game, after you download the whole files and unzip them, open it in VisualStudio.
+First, you should install the modules using the command *npm i* and secondly, you may use the command *npm run start* to run the code.

 ## The Demo